14-Day Ultimate Alaska Grand Explorer Tour

 Day 5: Seward - Talkeetna: After breakfast we will visit the Alaska Sea Life Center, a world class marine science facility.
 The center serves as a regional stranding center and it is equipped to rehabilitate sick, stranded and injured marine mammals and birds.
 Go nose-to-glass with many of the creatures you will only see from a distance on a cruise.
 This one of a kind research, rehabilitation and education facility lets you observe marine research as it’s being conducted.
 Watch seabirds, sea lions and harbor seals in their naturalistic habitats.
 After the tour, you will have a free day to enjoy local activities and shopping around Seward.
 Later this afternoon we travel back to Talkeetna.
 Overnight in Talkeetna.

-Later this afternoon you can take an optional scenic flight over Mt.
-McKinley (see below).
+Later this afternoon you can take an optional scenic flight over the Alaska Range and Denali (see below).
 This is considered to be the greatest flight on Earth!
 You’ll talk about this flight forever!
 This magnificent flight takes you around Mt.
-McKinley, the Sheldon Amphitheater, the Great Gorge and finally land on the Ruth Glacier.
+Denali, the Sheldon Amphitheater, the Great Gorge and finally land on the Ruth Glacier.
 Experience the excitement of standing among great peaks where the immense scale will astound you.
 Enjoy the sun, snow and the unique sounds of the glacier.
 Listen as your pilot describes the natural wonders of Denali National Park.
 This is an unsurpassed photo opportunity, so make sure you bring plenty of film for your camera.
 At the end of our very exciting day, we will nestle back into our cozy lodge.
 (L)

 Day 7: Talkeetna to Denali National Park: After breakfast, we will begin our journey north as we continue traveling through the Chugach State Park to Denali National Park.
 Weather permitting, we will enjoy views of the Alaska Range, including the highest mountain in North America, Denali.
 After lunch we will board the National Park bus for a 95-mile trip through Denali National Park's prime wildlife habitat.
 Most park visitors limit their visit and stay near the developed and crowded Denali park entrance.
 The more adventurous take one of the grandest drives on earth and stay inside the park.
 Winding through the Alaska Range, deep into the heart of the Denali park, the "Park Road" offers opportunities to see Denali's famed wildlife: Grizzlies, Caribou, Moose, Dall Sheep, Wolves, and Eagles.
 And, should the weather smile upon you, above all of it towers Denali itself, the highest point in North America (20,310 feet).
 At the very end of the Denali Park road, past Wonder Lake, you'll find a unique enclave in the park known as Kantishna.
 We will stay in Kantishna tonight.
 (L, D)